Abingdon & Witney College have high aspirations for every learner.

 Whether you are on a journey to employment, an apprenticeship, supported internship, higher education and/or achieving greater confidence in being independent; our support can help.

 We provide inclusive learning and strive to empower all our students with confidence that they can achieve their goals.

 What is FEAST?

-FEAST – the Further Education Autism Specialist Team – is our dedicated team of professionals who lead the ASC support programme.
-They will establish an understanding of your individual requirements, so that they can provide the best guidance possible.
+FEAST – the Further Education Autism Specialist Team – is our dedicated team of professionals who lead on Autism Support.

 Noah started College on the Gateway programme and says "once I made the decision to join Gateway, I haven't looked back!".

 Noah used the course to build his skills and confidence and then progressed on to a Supported Internship.